Seahawks notes: Bobby Wagner wins weekly award, Carlos Dunlap reworks contract, Mychal Kendricks back again

 Dunlap, acquired in a trade a week ago with the Bengals, agreed to a new deal with Seattle in which he will receive $2 million for the rest of the season and then is due a $3 million bonus on the fifth day of the 2021 league year.

-That allows Seattle to spread out the $4.59 million Dunlap was due for the rest of this season.
+The restructured contract, first reported by Field Yates of ESPN, allows Seattle to spread out the $4.59 million Dunlap was due for the rest of this season.

-The news was first reported by ESPN’s Field Yates, who noted that if the Seahawks cut Dunlap before the bonus is due, he becomes a free agent at age 31.
-If the Seahawks keep Dunlap and pay the bonus, then he makes a little bit more overall.
+It represents a pay cut for Dunlap for the 2020 season but the chance to earn a little bit more overall if he stays with the Seahawks through the 2021 season, when he is also due a $10.1 million base salary.

-This means Dunlap will now count $14.1 million against the cap in 2021, which might also indicate the team would be likely to give Dunlap a new contract and spread out that hit, as well.
+If the Seahawks cut Dunlap before the bonus is due then he becomes a free agent at age 31.
+His current deal expires after the 2021 season.

 But for now, the restructured deal — which Dunlap agreed to as part of the trade — gives Seattle some much-needed cap relief.
 Seattle was listed as being $1.4 million over the cap for the 2020 season according to the NFLPA’s public salary cap report on Tuesday.
 That will now shift back to Seattle being about $1.5 million under the cap, giving the team a little bit of flexibility for other needs the rest of the season.